enVId-tech/enVId-tech/README.md

 I am a high school student at Oxford Academy.

-Working as a software developer in [Oxford Academy Robotics](https://frc4079.org/)
+Working as a software developer in [Oxford Academy Robotics](https://frc4079.org/) and [OA STEM](https://github.com/OASTEM)

 I love computer science as a hobby, and plan to major in it in post-secondary school.
 I have 3 years of self study on programming, particularly website development.
 I primarily use the MERN stack, however I have worked with Angular, Ionic, and React Native

-Studying computer science in school, as well as at home while learning bash and shell.
+Studying computer science in school, as well as self-studying at home.

+Currently studying Python and AI development.

 # Socials
 [Youtube](https://www.youtube.com/@enVIdGaming)